Covid-19 – Guidance for Property Managers & Occupiers

 - It is not a building manager’s responsibility to have medical PPE in place for isolation.
 It is up to the tenant/occupier to decide what to do if someone comes to work unwell.
 Everyone should have policies in place to stay away if they have symptoms – see above.

 - It is not a building manager’s responsibility to decide whether tenant events or conferences should go ahead in the building.
-Those organizing events should consider the risk to others and take responsibility for this.
+Those organizing events should consider the risk to others, adhere to government advice and take responsibility for this.

 - The building manager should be a hub for communications.
 There must be a system for staying in touch with key people (in compliance with GDPR).